 o.
-Pierre-Simon Laplace Early Career Technical Achievement Award. (amended 20 October 2022) The IEEE SPS Pierre-Simon Laplace Early Career Technical Achievement Award honors an individual who, over a period of years in the individuals' early career, has made significant technical contributions to theory and/or practice in technical areas within the scope of the Society, as demonstrated by publications, patents, or recognized impact on the field, including but not limited to, a standard, a product, or a technology trend.
+Pierre-Simon Laplace Early Career Technical Achievement Award. (amended 22 November 2024-TAB) The IEEE SPS Pierre-Simon Laplace Early Career Technical Achievement Award honors an SPS member who, over a period of years in the individual's early career, has made significant technical contributions to theory and/or practice in technical areas within the scope of the Society, as demonstrated by publications, patents, or recognized impact on the field, including but not limited to, a standard, a product, or a technology trend.
 Nominees should be less than 40 years of age or 10 years from highest degree at the time of nomination.
 This is an early career award and is not intended for individuals who are IEEE Fellows.
-The candidate is required to be an IEEE Signal Processing Society member.
-Nominees shall be judged on the basis of their significant technical contributions to theory and/or practice in technical areas within the scope of the Society, as demonstrated by publications, patents, or recognized impact on the field, including but not limited to, a standard, a product, or a technology trend.
-Up to two Early Career Technical Achievement Awards may be presented annually, provided nominations meet the specific criteria.
-The award will not be conferred in any given year for which there are no suitable candidates identified.
+The candidate is required to be an IEEE Signal Processing Society member, substantially involved in the Society's activities.
+Nominees shall be judged on the basis of their significant technical contributions to theory and/or practice in technical areas within the scope of the Society, as demonstrated by publications in SPS journals or conferences, patents, or recognized impact on the field, including but not limited to, a standard, a product, or a technology trend.
+Up to two Early Career Technical Achievement Awards may be presented annually.
+The award will be given only if a suitable awardee is identified.
 The prize shall be \$1500, a plaque and a certificate, and shall be presented at the Society's Awards Ceremonies, normally held during ICASSP in the Spring or at ICIP in the fall following selection of the winner.
 A board or committee cannot nominate one of its members for the award.
 However, a member of a board or committee can be nominated by another board or committee.
 Boards or committees who submit nominations, but have voting Board of Governors and/or Signal Processing Society Awards Board members sitting on their boards or committees must ensure that those members do not participate in the board/committee award nomination or selection process.
-Current officers and members of the Signal Processing Society Board of Governors and Awards Board are ineligible.
+Current officers and members of the Signal Processing

+Society Board of Governors and Awards Board are ineligible.
 Previous recipients of the IEEE SPS Early Career Technical Achievement Award are ineligible.
-Selfnominations are not accepted or considered.
+Self-nominations are not accepted or considered.
 Members of the Awards Board and voting members of the Board of Governors are not permitted to submit nominations.
 Non-voting Board of Governors members are permitted to submit nominations.
 There shall be an open call for nominations reaching all Society members.
 Nominations will also be solicited from specific boards/committees of the Society, which are the technical committees, editorial boards and the major boards of the Society.
 Nominations may arise from any individual or committee/board.
 Nominations shall be submitted directly to the Society's Awards Board, who is responsible for vetting all the nominations and ensuring that there are no more than three nominations per award.
 The Awards Board will manage the balloting by the Board of Governors.